 On the other hand, some newer heat pumps have programmable thermostats that make bigger changes cost-effective.

 Small drops in the thermostat setting are recommended for other types of heating, too, including electric resistance heating, steam heating and radiant floor heating.

 3. Adjust the water temperature

 Hot water is a big energy user.
-Keep your water heater’s thermostat set at 120 degrees.
+The U.S. Department of Energy recommends keeping your water heater’s thermostat set at 120 degrees.
 Anything higher is unnecessary.
 Water that’s too hot can even be dangerous.

 4. Caulk cracks and leaks

 There are many places where warm air can seep out of a house, allowing cold air to creep in.
 Thoroughly check the interior and exterior of your home for cracks and gaps, paying particular attention to areas around chimneys, furnace flues, pipes, electrical outlets, windows and doors.
 Fill small leaks with caulk.

 5. Bigger gaps need special attention